SilasAndradev/SilasAndradev/README.md

   </ul>
 </div>

-🔭 Hi, I'm a backend programmer with experience in Python and Django
+🔭 Hi, I'm a backend developer with experience in Python and Django

 🌱 I'm currently learning C#, .NET and FastAPI